Dr. Nelson plans to admit a new graduate student for the Fall 2021 semester.

 My GRE scores are low.
 Will this remove me from consideration?

-The GRE will be waived for the upcoming two admissions cycles (Fall 2021 and 2022).
+The GRE will be waived for the Fall 2022 admission cycle.
 Stony Brook’s clinical psychology doctoral program will not consider or accept scores from any applicant.

 What should I include in my personal statement?